Nextech3D.ai Enters Asian Market with Major 3D Modeling Deal to Revolutionize E-commerce

-SAN FRANCISCO, CALIFRONIA, USA, March 30, 2023/EINPresswire.com/ -- Toronto, ON, Canada - MARCH 30, 2023 - Nextech3D.AI (formerly Nextech AR Solutions Corp) (OTCQX: NEXCF) (CSE: NTAR) (FSE: EP2), a leading Generative AI-Powered 3D modeling supplier for major e-commerce brands such as Amazon, P&G, Kohls, and Dyson, has announced a significant expansion into the Asian market with a major enterprise 3D modeling deal for thousands of product SKUs.
+/EIN News/ -- TORONTO, March 30, 2023 (GLOBE NEWSWIRE) -- via InvestorWire -- Nextech3D.AI (formerly Nextech AR Solutions Corp) (OTCQX: NEXCF) (CSE: NTAR) (FSE: EP2), a leading Generative AI-Powered 3D modeling supplier for major e-commerce brands such as Amazon, P&G, Kohls, and Dyson, has announced a significant expansion into the Asian market with a major enterprise 3D modeling deal for thousands of product SKUs.
 The contract highlights Nextech's breakthrough Generative AI technology, which is emerging as a globally dominant AI solution for scaling the production of 3D models in the booming e-commerce industry.
-The production of 3D models for ecommerce is estimated to be worth $100billion.
+The production of 3D models for ecommerce is estimated to be worth $100 billion.

 The Company has also recently landed a major enterprise 3D model deal with an S&P 500 Company Top 10 Retailer - in addition to being a preferred 3D model supplier to Amazon.
 Nextech3D.ai continues to see record demand for 3D models and anticipates Q1 2023 will exceed sales numbers from Q4 2022.
 This growth position Nextech3D.ai is a leadership position for 3D modeling in the global $5.5 trillion ecommerce ecosystem.